 Chausse’s second short film in this collection is undoubtedly the stand-out piece of The French Boys: Volume Four.
-Here Chausse asks us to reflect on the behaviours, stereotypes and perceptions that divide us in a two-person play set on a rooftop.
+Here, Chausse asks us to reflect on the behaviours, stereotypes and perceptions that divide us in a two-person play set on a rooftop.
 In this delightful, thought-provoking and beautifully performed short film, we find two young men – a dancer and a pizza delivery man – trapped on the rooftop of an apartment building.
 However, sparks fly as both young men interact, one an aspiring dancer who rejects gender conformity and the other an aspiring app developer stuck in a mundane, low-paid job.
-But maybe they have more in common than they initially thought.
-And the rooftop encounter is the start of a friendship rather than a clash of two opposing worlds?
+But maybe they have more in common than they initially thought, and the rooftop encounter is the start of a friendship rather than a clash of two opposing worlds.

 WITHOUT TRANSITION ‘Sans transition’ (Director Paul Granier)

 Love is never easy; it requires us to open ourselves up to another and accept the possibility of heartbreak.
 For many, a past heartbreak prevents them from moving on, its presence akin to a stormy cloud that follows each interaction and possible encounter.
 Young Leo leads a quiet life and is nervous about allowing himself to love again.
 But when he meets a stranger named Thom, Leo’s life is turned upside down as he debates whether to stay hidden under the cloud that follows him or finally allow the sunlight to come streaming through.
-Grainer’s short film is a delight mainly due to its realism and performances as we witness Leo finally find the confidence he thought had vanished long ago.
+Grainer’s short film is a delight mainly due to its realism as we witness Leo finally find the confidence he thought had vanished long ago.

 FRAGILE ‘Babtou fragile’ (Director Hakim Mao)

 Fragile has brief moments of inspired discussion on themes of identity, race and culture in the world of gay dating apps.
 However, the end feels deeply problematic, as the shy Mehdi accepts that he must change his image to appeal to a man who appears to be blatantly racist.
-In Mao’s short film Mehdi is painted as being uptight, picky and shy, playing into stereotypes that gay sex can only be found by being confident, bold and easy.
+In Mao’s short film, Mehdi is painted as being uptight, picky and shy, playing into stereotypes that gay sex can only be found by being confident, bold and easy.
 The result is a confused film that shines in its central performances but sadly plays fast and loose with themes of identity, race and acceptance.
-Here casual gay sex is about adjusting yourself and your expectations to fit in, a message we should and must move beyond.
+Here, casual gay sex is about adjusting yourself and your expectations to fit in, a message we should and must move beyond.